AutoScreencast/create-reagent-app/README.md

 npm run build
 ```

+This operation creates a `.shadow-cljs` folder in your project folder.

 ### Show Detailed Build Report of Release Version of App

-A detailed build report will show in your CLI, and also creates a `report.html` page in your project folder.
+A detailed build report will be shown in your CLI, and a `report.html` page will be created in your project folder.

 #### Yarn